Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

-\autoref{fig:coming} shows an overview of how \toolname \ works.
-The whole process consists of four steps. \begin{inparaenum}[\it 1)] \item Input preparation: for a given Git repository, the tool identifies updated files for each commit. \item Extracting AST actions: for each updated file, the actions that transform the AST of the old revision into the new one are extracted. \item Extracting change pattern instances: the updated files whose corresponding AST actions match a ``repair systems change pattern'' are determined.
-We design the change patterns to model the repair strategies employed by repair systems. \item Final checking: the commits whose updated files match change patterns are checked to see if the new code fragments that they use for the update can also be generated by the repair systems. \end{inparaenum} The result of the fourth step are the commits that \toolname detects as repair-space commits.
+\autoref{fig:coming} shows an overview of how the proposed approach \ works.
+The whole process consists of four steps. \begin{inparaenum}[\it 1)] \item Input preparation: for a given Git repository, we identify the updated files for each commit (see \autoref{sec:input}). \item Extracting AST actions: for each updated file, the actions that transform the AST of the old version into the new one are extracted (see \autoref{sec:extracting_ast_actions}). \item Extracting strategy instances: the updated files whose corresponding AST actions match a ``strategy specification'' (which is defined in \autoref{sec:change_pattern_specification}) are determined (see \autoref{sec:extracting_instances}).
+We design the strategy specifications to model the repair strategies employed by the considered repair approaches. \item Final check: the commits whose updated files match strategy specifications are checked for additional constraints (see \autoref{sec:post_matching}).
+The result of this last step are the detected \repairspacecommits. \end{inparaenum}